AriRix1410/rock-paper-scissors-lizard-spock/README.md

 ### Content

-- The initial code for the header, footer and circle images/containers was taken from the Code Institute [Love Running](https://learn.codeinstitute.net/dashboard) project
+- The initial inspiration and code for this project was taken from [Abhi Develops](https://dev.to/abhidevelopssuntech/how-to-make-rock-paper-scissors-in-javascript-47ef) and then edited and expanded for my own requirements.
-- Use of a Z-index for fixed header/footer was taken from [Code Convey](https://codeconvey.com/css-fixed-header-scrolling-body/)
-- [Stack Overflow](https://stackoverflow.com) was a great source of information but was particularly used for help making header/footer static for smaller screens [here](https://stackoverflow.com/questions/21252631/what-is-the-opposite-of-positionfixed-css), when making the hover effect on recipe images [here](https://stackoverflow.com/questions/11869805/how-do-i-make-an-invisible-text-input-box-visible-on-hover), creating a message box on a form [here](https://stackoverflow.com/questions/54827262/contact-form-text-area-enters-and-scrolling) and fixing an error in the review form [here](https://stackoverflow.com/questions/22237658/html5-validation-error-with-select-required-attribute/31800584)
+- [Stack Overflow](https://stackoverflow.com) was a great source of information but was particularly used for help hiding divs during different game play stages [here](https://stackoverflow.com/questions/8685107/hiding-a-button-in-javascript), when making the reload or play again button [here](https://stackoverflow.com/questions/29884654/button-that-refreshes-the-page-on-click) and most of all for help setting my moves counter, where I ended up physically asking for help after struggling for a few days with teh same issue [here](https://stackoverflow.com/questions/70772896/how-do-i-change-amount-of-game-moves-for-different-game-difficulties)
-- Help centering the hover overlay text was found [here](https://iampalash.hashnode.dev/center-text-vertically-and-horizontally-in-css)
-- [W3Schools](https://www.w3schools.com) was very informative throughout especially for understanding inline/block/inline-block displays [here](https://www.w3schools.com/css/tryit.asp?filename=trycss_inline-block_span1)
+- [W3Schools](https://www.w3schools.com) was very informative throughout especially for understanding objects [here](https://www.w3schools.com/js/js_object_methods.asp) and variables [here](https://www.w3schools.com/js/js_variables.asp)
-- Code was taken from [here](https://codepen.io/z9group/pen/rjqBow) when making the drop downs on the review form.
-- To make the user reviews section, code was initially taken from [here](https://www.youtube.com/watch?v=O-QUBZuZlXM)
+- [Code Institute](https://learn.codeinstitute.net/) JavaScript Essentials tutorials were consulted throughout for clarification and understanding.
-- The star icons in the reviews sections, undo icon on recipe pages and social media icons in the footer were taken from [Font Awesome](https://fontawesome.com/)
+- All of the icons used in this project came from [Font Awesome](https://fontawesome.com/)

 ### Media